aryelgois/yasql-php/README.md

 ## Controller

-This class wrapps the others, to make them easier to use.
+This class wrapps others, to make them easier to use.

 - _static_ **build(** [Event] $event **)**